alecwithac/calculator/README.md

 # Calculator

-Create a fully functional calculator using HTML, CSS, and JavaScript.
+A fully functional calculator created with HTML, CSS, and JavaScript.